Angler Dollars Fund Conservation

-The WSFR program began in 1937 and has distributed more than $20 billion across the nation for the conservation of fish and wildlife species and their habitats, and associated recreational opportunities.
-Indiana has received more than $300 million, including $18 million in 2018 alone.
+The WSFR program began in 1937 and has distributed more than $20 billion across the nation for the conservation of fish and wildlife species, their habitats, and associated recreational opportunities.
+Indiana has received more than $300 million, including $16 million in 2019 alone.

 The DNR Division of Fish & Wildlife relies on the revenue generated from these dedicated funding programs.

 License sales and WSFR funds currently contribute about 87 percent of the Division’s funding.
-In total, roughly 96 percent of all funding for the Division is from sources exclusive for fish and wildlife resources.
+In total, roughly 96 percent of all funding for the Division is from sources dedicated to fish and wildlife resources.

 The majority of funds are generated from fishing and hunting activities, but the conservation programs benefit everyone.
-Whether it’s launching a canoe at a public access site, viewing sandhill cranes, or the public benefits gained from fish and habitat surveys to improve the quality of aquatic habitats, these are all supported by the license and WSFR funds.
+Launching canoes at public access sites, viewing sandhill cranes, and beneficial fish and habitat surveys are all types of activities supported by WSFR and license funds.

 Recreation related to fish and wildlife (including wildlife watching) is a $1.7 billion industry in Indiana that benefits businesses and contributes to the quality of life that Hoosiers desire.

 Support from anglers and hunters is critical to sustaining healthy fish and wildlife populations and to providing recreational opportunities for current and future generations of Hoosiers.